 Animal Assisted Education, Therapy, or Intervention does not currently need to be 'licensed'.
 However, activities that include animals 'with an audience' must be licensed.
 This is a requirement of The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
-Therefore, Animals in Mind has gone through the rigorous welfare standards to achieve the License.
-Please do not use the services of an organisation who is not licensed, as this means they have not proven to a qualified inspector that their welfare standards for animals have met the expected standards.
+Therefore, Animals in Mind has gone through the welfare standards inspection to achieve the license.
 Details of the animal license expectations can be found here.

-Animals in Mind’s Licence No is: LN/202000065, issued by Daventry District Council, where any concerns about the welfare of our animals can be reported to the Licensing Officer.
+Animals in Mind’s Licence No is: LN/202000065, issued by West Northamptonshire Council, where any concerns about the welfare of our animals can be reported to the Licensing Officer.

 View our License here

 Animals in Mind is a member of the Society for Companion Animal Studies (SCAS), and the Association of Animal-Assisted Intervention Professionals (AAAIP).
 As part of our commitment to animal welfare, and professional standards in therapeutic interventions, we abide by both the codes and standards of practice:

 Health and Safety

 Health and Safety is paramount when working with animals, people and when outdoors with vulnerable people.
 From disease prevention to the prevention of scratches, nips, bites or falls, we thoroughly evaluate and monitor risks.
 We prepare risk management plans for; every client, every context, all operating sites and all types of animals and activities.

 A benefits and risk management plan will be provided to you relative to your context at the confirmation of your booking, and for those of high risk and receiving alternative education, or therapeutic services, we ask for approval of this along with an informed consent prior to commencing any activities.